 Anchor moments are existing routines or events you attach a new habit to.
 For example: brushing your teeth (anchor) → floss two teeth (new habit).
 Leaving the office (anchor) → send one “thank you” message (new habit).
 Waiting for the kettle to boil so you can make your morning coffee (anchor) → walk on the spot 10 times (new habit).

-Anchors work because your brain already recognizes the trigger, making the new habit easier to install.
+Anchors work because you already recognize the trigger, making the new habit easier to install.

 Conclusion: Why Small Steps Will Always Win